Perry: A High-level Framework for Accelerating Cyber Deception Experimentation

 \section{\platform\ System Overview}

 In this section, we give an overview of Perry.
-Perry introduces a high-level abstraction layer for security operator to create attackers and deception defenders, and an experimentation module to emulate these attackers and defenders in realistic network topologies.
+Perry introduces a high-level abstraction layer for security operators to specify attackers and deception defenders as well as an experimentation module to emulate these attackers and defenders in realistic network topologies.

-The input to Perry is the environment, attacker, and defender, shown in \figRef{fig:perry_overview}.
-Perry first instantiates the environment on a virtualized network, and executes the defender and attacker logic expressed using its high-level abstraction.
+The inputs to Perry are the environment, attacker, and defender, shown in \figRef{fig:perry_overview}.
+Perry first instantiates the environment on a virtualized network and executes the defender and attacker logic expressed using its high-level abstraction.
 Perry collects metrics such as defender resources used (e.g., number of decoys used) and attacker success metrics (e.g., data exfiltrated) to enable quantitative analytics (\secRef{sec:eval}).